coderCodesA-Z/2.-Course-on-Introduction-to-C-/README.md

 ## Functions
 Functions are blocks of code that structures the overall program file and also helps to reuse code.

+Arguments : passed to functions

+Parameters : Recieved in the functions.

+Parameter Types :
+a.
+Default
+b.
+Actual
+c.
+Formal

 ## Pointers
 Pointers store addresses.
 Size : 8bytes(depends on compiler), but size doesn't vary depending on the datatype.